ilanschnell/bitarray/README.rst

 ``iterdecode(code, /)`` -> iterator
-   Given a prefix code (a dict mapping symbols to bitarrays, or ``decodetree`` object), decode the content of the bitarray and return an iterator over the symbols.
+   Given a prefix code (a dict mapping symbols to bitarrays, or ``decodetree`` object), decode content of bitarray and return an iterator over the symbols.

 ``itersearch(sub_bitarray, /)`` -> iterator
-   Searches for the given sub_bitarray in self, and return an iterator over the start positions where sub_bitarray matches self.
+   Searches for given sub_bitarray in self, and return an iterator over the start positions where sub_bitarray matches self.

 ``pack(bytes, /)``
-   Extend the bitarray from a bytes-like object, where each byte corresponds to a single bit.
+   Extend bitarray from a bytes-like object, where each byte corresponds to a single bit.
 The byte ``b'\x00'`` maps to bit 0 and all other bytes map to bit 1.